ldijkman/randomnerd_esp32_wifi_manager/README.md

 Niels Faber has created a perfect scheduler for HomeAssistant

+pitty the schedule bar card width can not be wider

 i do not understand home assistant only worked with it for 3 hours now

 home assistant is too complicated, cannot do anything without manuals or instruction videos